evex-dev/linejs/README.md

 Don't see the feature you want?
 You can extend the client and create your own client! (explanation is coming soon)

+You must use `FileStorage` and have an email login before you can receive group events. (explanation is coming soon)

 ```ts
 import { Client } from "@evex/linejs";